ffhibnese/Model-Inversion-Attack-ToolBox/dev_scripts/README.md

 For the target models and eval models:

 training dataset - target/eval models
-+ celeba - target/eval models for celeba
++ celeba - target/eval models

 For the GAN training: